daviscale/customer-management-poc/README.md

 Server online at http://localhost:8080/
 ```

-Data can be added to the application with the `addCustomers.sh` script:
+Data can be added the application with the `addCustomers.sh` script:

 ```
 ./addCustomers.sh core/src/main/resources/commaDelimited.txt